Choose a language:

 Denmark sits atop almost every report and survey on public sector digitalization.
 It has the highest usage of digital services in the EU and some of the highest levels of citizen satisfaction with public services in the world.
 The Danish Government’s journey exemplifies how public sector digital transformation can succeed.
 Discover how Denmark became a digital-first nation, and how its digitalization strategy is paying dividends.

-When you’re looking at government digital transformation success stories, there are few countries that beat out Denmark.
+When you’re looking at government digital transformation success stories, there are few countries that beat Denmark.

 Just some of the many notable recognitions of Denmark’s excellent performance in digital transformation include: